ahillss/setting-up-rust-on-windows/README.md

-# Rust On Windows Quick Guide
+# Rust On Windows Guide

 Quick guide to setting up rust development on Windows, since I had a difficult time finding coherent information on this.